leroycep/Sprint-Challenge-Authentication/README.md

 each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+  - Sessions are a way for the server to keep track of the state of the client without exposing sensitive state to the user.
+  - They work by giving the user a session id (that can't be guessed by other users) and then keeping track of the session server-side.
+When the user makes a request to the server, it will look up that session with the session id.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+  - bcrypt salts and hashes the password for us.
+This makes storing the password more secure by making it more difficult for a hacker to figure out the user's plain-text password if they get a hold of the database.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+  - bcrypt salts and hashes the password for us.
+  - The salt means that even if the regular hash of the user's plain text password is known, the salted hash will be different
+  - Hashing is difficult to reverse computationally, and by doing it multiple times bcrypt makes it many times more difficult to reverse

-- [ ] What are the three parts of the JSON Web Token?
+* [x] What are the three parts of the JSON Web Token?

+  - The three parts of a JSON Web Token are: Header, Payload, Signature

 ## Minimum Viable Product